 Figure 2.
 5 Wave Price Pattern

-Each wave is given a label, but at this point, labeling is not important.
-While this is the basic guideline, without developing further into Elliott Wave analysis you’ll quickly find that some trends have many more waves than 5, and sometimes less (such as 3).
-Therefore, don’t concern yourself with how many waves a trend has.
+While I have given each wave a number for demonstration purposes, this is not required, nor recommended.
+I never number waves on my charts while trading.
+Don’t concern yourself with how many waves a trend has.
 Just trade in the direction of the impulses (some warnings signs of a reversal are given below).

 Figure 3.
 Nine Wave Trend and Potential Reversal (main impulse and corrective waves marked with lines)

 Figure 3 shows a 9 wave trend, composed of 5 impulse waves down, interspersed with 4 corrections.
 While the corrections sometimes have multiple gyrations (or small waves) notice how all the waves in the correction are smaller than the impulsive waves.
 That says the trend is still intact and we want to trust in the direction of the impulse waves.
 Also see: Analyzing Price Action: Velocity and Magnitude.

 After the 9th wave (bottom of chart) there is a strong move higher, and it breaks the high of the last corrective wave.
 This is an impulse wave in a new direction, and says that the downtrend may be over.
 We know it is an impulsive wave because it was larger than the last impulse down.

 That is all well and good, but how do ranges fit into this?
 Price ranges, and other chart patterns such as triangles, are simply more complex corrections composed of many corrective waves.
 If you change your timeframe you’ll likely see the range or triangle is just part of a larger impulse, correction, impulse… structure.